vmwhite/vmwhite.github.io/_posts/2022-04-05-PhD_MH_Resources.md

 The number one thing you can do is find a supportive Ph.D. advisor that you feel genually cares about your happieness and success.
 That being said your advisor doesn't and shouldn't be your entire support system throughout your Ph.D. it is important to have a diverse group of individuals to you support syste.
 Credit to support system diagram [].

+Evidence on why meantal health and diversity are important.

 Other Great reseources if you dont have them already to help you battle the mental health strains that come with doing a Ph.D.
 - Mental health book by  Zoe
 - Hidden Curriculum